microsoft/torchy/UPGRADE_PYTORCH.md

 To upgrade to a new PyTorch version, we need to add support for new operations.
 Most of the times it's a matter of running a few scripts:

-0) Patch PyTorch
-Use `pytorch_disable_backtrace.patch` to disable backtrace generation when an exception is generated.
-This gives a > 100x speedup when running the infer_* programs.

 1) Generate type inference rules
 ```
 $ python scripts/infer_types.py